Most higher-end tape decks have controls like those below for different tape formulations and bias.

 The controls on the tape deck let you match the recording bias and signal strength to the type of tape you are using so that you get the best sound possible.

 Bias is a special signal that is applied during recording.
 The first tape recorders simply applied the raw audio signal to the electromagnet in the head.
 This works, but produces a lot of distortion on low-frequency sounds.
 A bias signal is a 100-kilohertz signal that is added to the audio signal.
 The bias moves the signal being recorded up into the "linear portion" of the tape's magnetization curve.
 This movement means that the tape reproduces the sound recorded on it more faithfully.
-Several of the links on the next page go into this topic in detail, and also cover Dolby noise-reduction systems.
+Several of the links below go into this topic in detail, and also cover Dolby noise-reduction systems.